Is one of the more frequent questions we get in our Texas 18-wheeler accident law firm.

 At the outset, it is almost impossible for an attorney to give an exact value on a case before a complete investigation has been done and all of the medical records and bills have been reviewed with a fine-tooth comb.
-Generally, however, a trucking accident injury is valued higher than the same case involving a car to a car crash.
+Generally, however, a trucking accident injury is valued higher than the same case involving a car-to-car crash.

-It is true that commercial vehicle accidents involve much higher numbers than a typical car to a car crash.
-There are many reasons for this phenomenon, the main ones being that trucking companies carry commercial insurance policies, drivers are held to professional drivers standards and 80,000-pound vehicles tend to create more severe injuries.
+It is true that commercial vehicle accidents involve much higher numbers than a typical car-to-car crash.
+There are many reasons for this phenomenon, the main ones being that trucking companies carry commercial insurance policies, drivers are held to professional drivers’ standards and 80,000-pound vehicles tend to create more severe injuries.

-Therefore, the accident factors need to be analyzed even when one person gets a ticket.
+Therefore, the accident factors need to be analyzed by the best truck accident lawyer even when only the trucker gets a ticket.

 Aside from liability, one of the biggest factors in a trucking accident case is the medical help received by the injured person.
 What a qualified doctor has to say in the medical records goes a long way toward establishing the human damages from a trucking accident.